fujieda/DynaJson/README.md

 A fast and compact drop-in replacement of DynamicJson

-This library is designed as a drop-in replacement of [DynamicJson](https://github.com/neuecc/DynamicJson).
+DynaJson is designed as a drop-in replacement of [DynamicJson](https://github.com/neuecc/DynamicJson).
 You can intuitively manipulate JSON data through the dynamic type in the same way as DynamicJson.
 It is written from scratch and licensed under the MIT license instead of Ms-PL of DynamicJson.

-It can parse and serialize five times faster than DynamicJson.
-It has no recursive call to process deeply nested JSON data.
-It has no extra dependency except for Microsoft.Csharp for .Net Standard, so you can reduce the package size of your applications.
+DynaJson can parse and serialize five times faster than DynamicJson.
+It has no recursive call to process deeply nested JSON data and no extra dependency except for Microsoft.CSharp for .Net Standard to reduce the package size of your applications.

 ## Usage

-This library is available on NuGet for .NET Standard 2.0 or .NET Framework 4.5.1 or later.
+DynaJson is available on NuGet for .NET Standard 2.0 and .NET Framework 4.5.1.

 ```
 PM> Install-Package DynaJson
 ```

-A part of the following examples is borrowed from DynamicJson.
+The following examples are borrowed from DynamicJson.

 ### Parsing